SimonPaske/simon-paske-photography/README.md

 ---

-* Embeded Video
+* Embedded Video
-  * This gives users an opportunity to visit my Youtube channel and see more of my videos.
-Furthermore, user can adjust video quality depending on its internet connection.
+   * This allows users to visit my Youtube channel and see more of my videos.
+Furthermore, users can adjust video quality depending on their internet connection.

 ![Promo video](docs/readme_images/video.png)

 ---

 * Lightbox
-  * This gives users a great posibility to see a large image on screen.
-In addition, customer can see next or previous photograph whithout exiting lightbox.
+   * This gives users a great possibility to see a large image on a screen.
+In addition, customers can see the next or previous photograph without exiting lightbox.

 ![Lightbox](docs/readme_images/gallery_lightbox.png)